Solia4dgp/Codveda_internship/Level-3/Task-2- Power Pivot & Data Modeling/README.md

 ## 🧮 Calculated Columns

-Two calculated fields were created to support the analysis.
+Calculated columns were created to prepare the data for further analysis.

 ### Total Usage